forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.121.8 (Oct 7, 2021)

-These changes are in the Salesforce CLI (`sfdx` executable) release candidate.
-We plan to include these changes in next week's official release.
-This list isn't final and is subject to change.

 * CHANGE: As we announced on [March 18, 2021](./README.md#5140-march-18-2021---cli-7920), the `--json` output of the `force:org:list` command no longer returns the property `connectedStatus` for scratch orgs.
 We've also removed the warning.